 We finance our operations through cash generated from our operating activities and borrowings.
 Note 6 - Debt in the Notes to Consolidated Financial Statements provides additional information regarding the Company's outstanding debt obligations.
-At December 31, 2022, we had \$698.0 million of cash and cash equivalents and approximately \$1.0 billion of available borrowing capacity on the revolving credit facility under our 2020 Credit Agreement.
+At December 31, 2023, we had \$1.3 billion of cash and cash equivalents and approximately \$1.0 billion of available borrowing capacity on the revolving credit facility under our 2020 Credit Agreement.
 We believe that the Company has adequate liquidity and access to capital markets to meet its currently anticipated needs for both the next twelve months and the foreseeable future.

-We have historically generated significant cash flows from our operating activities.
-Our operating cash flow has been continuously maintained by the leverage characteristics of our subscription-based business model in our Research segment, which is our largest business segment and historically has constituted a significant portion of our total revenues.
-The majority of our Research customer contracts are paid in advance and, combined with a strong customer retention rate and high incremental margins, has resulted in continuously strong operating cash flow.
+We have historically generated significant cash flows from our operating activities, benefiting from the favorable working capital dynamics of our subscription-based business model in our Research segment, which is our largest business segment and historically has constituted a significant portion of our total revenues.
+The majority of our Research customer contracts are paid in advance and, combined with a strong customer retention rate and high incremental margins, our subscription-based business model has resulted in continuously strong operating cash flow.
 Cash flow generation has also benefited from our ongoing efforts to improve the operating efficiencies of our businesses as well as a focus on the optimal management of our working capital as we increase sales.

-Our cash and cash equivalents are held in numerous locations throughout the world with 30% held overseas at December 31, 2022.
+Our cash and cash equivalents are held in numerous locations throughout the world with 55% held overseas at December 31, 2023.
 The Company intends to reinvest substantially all of its accumulated undistributed foreign earnings, except in instances where repatriation would result in minimal additional tax.